 To prevent overcooking, when the turkey is about two-thirds done, loosely cover or “tent” breast and top of drumsticks with a piece of foil.
 Turkey is done when temperature with a meat thermometer registers 170°F. in the thigh (without touching bone) and 165°F. in the breast or stuffing.

 Never leave a roasted turkey with stuffing stand at room temperature longer than 2 hours.
 Always wrap leftovers securely and refrigerate.
 Turkey (if removed from the bone) and stuffing leftovers will keep refrigerated up to 2 to 3 days.

-For the Brine The brine can be prepared 1 day in advance and kept refrigerated until ready to submerge turkey.
+The brine can be prepared 1 day in advance and kept refrigerated until ready to submerge turkey.

 Important: Prep, cook and total time do not include the idle steeping (resting and cooling) time for the brine.
 Allow a couple hours more to make the brine.
 The brining or soaking time for the turkey is at least 18 hours and up to 2 days.
 However, the general rule is to brine 1 hour per pound under 40 degrees F.

 To learn more about brining your holiday turkey, please see our Turkey Brining 101 tutorial, below the recipe, complete with step-by-step photos and instructions.

 For the Stock

 The stock may be made 2 days in advance.
 Cool completely, uncovered.
 Cover and refrigerate in an airtight container until ready to use.

 To learn more about making homemade turkey giblet stock, please see our Turkey Giblet Stock 101 tutorial, below the recipe, complete with step-by-step photos and instructions as well as our accompanying article for 10 Tips for Making Turkey Giblet Stock & Recipe for Day-After Turkey Stock.